iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 ## Parameter dependencies

-A more narrow type of dependency is the parameter (`params` field of `dvc.yaml`), or _hyperparameters_ in machine learning.
+A more granular type of dependency is the parameter (`params` field of `dvc.yaml`), or _hyperparameters_ in machine learning.
 These represent simple values used inside your code to tune data processing, or that affect stage execution in any other way.
 For example, training a [Neural Network] usually